trianayulianto/ci4admin-boilerplate/README.md

 Defender is an Access Control List (ACL) Solution for Laravel 5 / 6 / 7 (single auth).
 (Not compatible with multi-auth).

 ## Warning
-- Ini aku gunakan untuk belajar, do not use in prod.
 - Reset JWT token only work in https only
-- For more information, DYOR!
+- For more information, DWYOR!

 ## Inspires
 - agungsugiarto/codeigniter4-authentication https://github.com/agungsugiarto/codeigniter4-authentication